prestodb/presto/presto-docs/src/main/sphinx/sql/create-function.rst

 Create a new function with the specified definition.

+When ``TEMPORARY`` is specified, the created function is valid and visible within the current session, but no persistent entry is made.

-Each function is uniquely identified by its qualified function name and its parameter type list. ``qualified_function_name`` needs to be in the format of ``catalog.schema.function_name``.
+Each permanent function is uniquely identified by its qualified function name and its parameter type list. ``qualified_function_name`` needs to be in the format of ``catalog.schema.function_name``.

+Each temporary functions is uniquely identified by the function name.
+The name cannot be qualified, or collide with the name of an existing built-in function.

-In order to create a function, the corresponding function namespace (in the format ``catalog.schema``) must first be managed by a function namespace manager (See :doc:`/admin/function-namespace-managers`).
+In order to create a permanent function, the corresponding function namespace (in the format ``catalog.schema``) must first be managed by a function namespace manager (See :doc:`/admin/function-namespace-managers`).